Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-2.2.0/terms-concepts/distributed-authority.md

 The traditional [client-server network topology](network-topologies.md/#client-server) has a dedicated game instance running the game simulation.
 This means all state changes must be communicated to the server and then the server communicates those updates to all other connected clients.
 This design works well when using a powerful dedicated game server, however significant latencies are added when communicating state changes with a [listen server architecture](../learn/listenserverhostarchitecture.md).

-:::note Beta feature
+:::note Pricing
-Distributed authority is still in beta.
-During the beta phase, using the distributed authority service provided by the [Multiplayer Services package](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) is free.
-When distributed authority is fully released, [using the service will incur a cost](https://unity.com/products/gaming-services/pricing).
+The distributed authority service provided by the [Multiplayer Services package](https://docs.unity.com/ugs/en-us/manual/mps-sdk/manual) offers a free tier for bandwidth and connectivity hours, allowing you to develop and test without immediate cost.
+Refer to the [Unity Gaming Services pricing page](https://unity.com/products/gaming-services/pricing) for complete details.
 :::